pboardman/cmangos-utils/cmangos-classic-docker/README.md

 ### Using the image on Dockerhub

-Run ` docker-compose up ` and it will start up a CMaNGOS container, a PHP container with a webpage where you can create an account and a MariaDB container to host all the data.
+Run ` docker-compose up ` and it will start up a CMaNGOS container, a PHP container with a webpage where you can create an account and a MySQL container to host all the data.

 ### Building the CMaNGOS image yourself